Nicola Legrottaglie: Juventus

 Legrottaglie was injured during training in late May 2010, and thus missed out on the United States tour.

 Milan

-On 31 January 2011, after Juventus signed central defender Andrea Barzagli, the 34-year-old Legrottaglie – who made just eight appearances in all competitions comprised during the first half of the season, under new manager Luigi Delneri – left on a free transfer for fellow league side A.C.
-Milan, signing a six-month deal.
-However, he was only able to make one league appearance for the eventual champions due to a serious head injury suffered during a 0–0 draw with S.S.
-Lazio.
+On 31 January 2011, after Juventus signed central defender Andrea Barzagli, the 34-year-old Legrottaglie – who made just eight appearances in all competitions comprised during the first half of the season, under new manager Luigi Delneri – left on a free transfer for fellow league side AC Milan, signing a six-month deal.
+However, he was only able to make one league appearance for the eventual champions due to a serious head injury suffered during a 0–0 draw with SS Lazio.

 Legrottaglie was released on 30 June, following the expiration of his contract.

 Catania

 On 24 August 2011, Legrottaglie joined Calcio Catania on a two-year contract.
 He scored on his official debut, a 3–3 away draw against Novara Calcio.

 Legrottaglie revived his career overall under Vincenzo Montella.
 He finished 2011–12 with 35 official games and six goals, helping the Sicilians to a fourth successive season in which they broke their record points total in Serie A, finishing 11th.